jedschneider/detangle-jquery/README.md

 ## Getting to the code samples

 I'm using git tags to point you to specific snapshots of the project.
-You can see the tags by running `git tags` and checkout a specific tag with `git checkout <tag>`.
+You can see the tags by running `git tag` and checkout a specific tag with `git checkout <tag>`.
 Or, browse the source with the branch dropdown in the github GUI.